 \subsection{Domain adaptation}

-Domain adaptation aims to adapt a model trained on a source domain to a specific target domain.
-It provides an economical solution for utilizing existing annotated training data with the same label space for fine-tuning models from a source domain to a target domain.
-For point clouds, domain adaptation studies have different setups depending on data prerequisites and application scenarios.
-Specifically, most existing studies focus on unsupervised domain adaptation (UDA) that learns from labeled source point clouds and unlabeled target point clouds.
-This section presents the problem setup of UDA in subsection~\ref{subsec.uda_set}, UDA for 3D shape classification in subsection~\ref{DAdapt-cls}, UDA for 3D object detection in Section~\ref{DAdapt-det}, UDA for 3D semantic segmentation in Section~\ref{DAdapt-seg}, and other types of domain adaptation for point clouds in subsection~\ref{subsec.uda_extension}.
+Domain adaptation provides an economical solution for utilizing existing annotated training data with the same label space for fine-tuning models from a source domain to a target domain.
+For point clouds, domain adaptation studies vary based on data prerequisites and application scenarios.
+Most existing research focuses on unsupervised domain adaptation (UDA), which learns from labelled source point clouds and unlabelled target point clouds.
+This section presents the problem setup of UDA in Section \ref{subsec.uda_set}, UDA for 3D shape classification in Section \ref{DAdapt-cls}, UDA for 3D object detection in Section \ref{DAdapt-det}, UDA for 3D segmentation in Section \ref{DAdapt-seg}, and other types of domain adaptation for point clouds in Section \ref{subsec.uda_extension}.